This document introduces the concepts that you need to understand how to configure an external HTTP(S) load balancer.

 In addition to headers added by the target proxy, the load balancer adjusts other HTTP headers in the following ways:

-For the global external HTTP(S) load balancer, both request and response headers are always converted to lowercase.
-For example,
+For the global external Application Load Balancer, both request and response headers might be converted to lowercase.

-For the global external HTTP(S) load balancer (classic), request and response headers are converted to lowercase except when you use HTTP/1.1.
+For the classic Application Load Balancer, request and response headers are converted to lowercase except when you use HTTP/1.1.
 With HTTP/1.1, headers are proper-cased instead.
 The first letter of the header's key and every letter following a hyphen (

 -